Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Introduction

 \subsubsection{Input-queued switch}

-Input-queued switch that also models a data center networks is a discrete-time queueing systems that also has served as a representative of non-CRP systems in the literature.
-Historically, developments on input queued switch have served as guide posts to study more general SPNs.
-In Section \ref{sec: switch}, we then consider the input-queued switch with $n$ ports and $n^2$ queues operating under a class of scheduling policies that satisfies SSC (e.g. MaxWeight scheduling).
-We obtain the implicit functional equation for the transform of the limiting queue-length vector.
-Solving this functional equation is a major challenge.
-In particular, the key difficulty is in establishing uniqueness of its solution.
-We identify one solution of this functional equation and \textit{conjecture} that this solution is unique.
-Our solution for the heavy-traffic joint distribution of the queue lengths in a switch involves a non-linear transformation of $2n$ iid exponential random variables.
-The mean of the sum of the queue-lengths under the proposed joint distribution matches with the known solution in the literature \cite{maguluri2016heavy}.
+Input-queued switch that also models a data center networks is a discrete-time queueing systems that has served as a representative of non-CRP systems in the literature.
+In Section \ref{sec: switch}, we consider the input-queued switch with $n$ ports and $n^2$ queues operating under a class of scheduling policies that satisfies SSC (e.g. MaxWeight scheduling or other algorithms studied in \cite{jhunjhunwala2021low}).

-After that, in Section \ref{sec: 3q}, we consider a special case consisting of just three queues, which we call the Three-queue system.
+Before presenting the results for a general input-queued switch, in Section \ref{sec: 3q}, we consider a special case consisting of just three queues, which we call the Three-queue system.
 The dynamics of the Three-queue system is similar to that of an Input-queued switch, although it has only three-queues.
-For Three-queue system, the three dimensional queue vector collapses to a two-dimensional subspace in heavy traffic.
-We characterize the heavy-traffic queue-length vector in terms of the linear combinations of two independent exponential random variables.
-For the Three-queue system, we prove that the uniqueness conjecture holds, i.e., the functional equation has a unique solution.
-This is in contrast with the Input-queued switch, for which we conjecture that the functional equation has a unique solution.
+For Three-queue system, the three dimensional queue vector collapses to a two-dimensional subspace in heavy traffic (see Definition \ref{def: 3q_ssc}).
+We establish the functional equation for the Three-queue system (in Theorem \ref{thm: 3q_functional_eq}) and show that the functional equation has a unique solution (see Lemma \ref{lem: 3q_uniqueness}).
+Using this, we solve the functional equation for the Three-queue system under a special condition on variance of the arrival process, and characterize the heavy-traffic queue-length vector in terms of the linear combinations of two independent exponential random variables, as presented in Theorem \ref{thm: 3q_dist}.